AndrewLngdn/scrollSound/README.md

 Uses:

 1. Artistic web pages, like tall works of art, or audio/visual scultures
+2. Tall pages that need sound for some reason
-2. Annoying your users like the MIDI days
+3. Annoying your users like the MIDI days